-The list includes everything from cult stoner classics like Planet Earth and Mac & Devin Go to High School to unintentionally weed-friendly TV series like The Great British Baking Show.
+The list includes everything from cult stoner classics such as Planet Earth and Mac & Devin Go to High School to unintentionally weed-friendly TV series like The Great British Baking Show.

-Browse the 10 best stoner movies on Netflix below and let us know your favorite go-to weed companion in the comment section.
+Browse the 10 best stoner movies and TV shows on Netflix below and let us know your favorite go-to weed companion in the comments.